k7f/aces/theory/notes.md

   of _x_.

-As may be shown by examination of the domain partition table, the exclusion of weak followers is equivalent to coherence.
+As may be shown by examination of the domain partition table, the exclusion of weak followers is equivalent to coherence (and so is the exclusion of misstips).

 A _strong patching_ of a dot _x_ in a fuset _&phi;_ is a pair of domain subsets (<tt><b>P</b></tt><sub>_&phi;_</sub>(_x_),